IEncinas10/AMMM/README.md

 Just out of curiosity, we provide two ILP models:
 - redundant.mod: ILP with redundant constraints
 - clean.mod: ILP with what we believe is the minimum amount of constraints
+- rest.mod: ILP that just gets the optimal resting days.
+Actual pairings can be done as we do in our metaheuristic code.

 ```
 oplrun clean.mod instance_filepath